kivuto/lp-studentadvantage/README.md

 As of 28/05/2014 there is currently A/B tests undergoing on the LP.
 This is facilitated through an `index-b.php` which includes certain blocks that also have a `-b.php` suffix.
 These `b` pages have slightly altered content and/or structure.

-* A/B Testing active; changes must be made to both pages when editing, ie;
   * A `./microsoft-student-advantage-deployment/index.php`
   * B `./microsoft-student-advantage-deployment/index-b.php`